 - Photo evidence

-With tougher penalties in place for health and safety offences, the financial benefits of good health and safety practices in 2018 are bigger than ever.
-Fewer accidents, means:
+With tougher penalties in place for health and safety offenses, the financial benefits of good health and safety practices are bigger than ever.
+Fewer accidents mean:

 - Fewer pay-outs for legal costs

 Time efficiencies can also be achieved due to information being centrally stored and collated – ready for much quicker and smoother procedures.